 Today was Day 38 and during my first pilgrimage I was already back at Ryozenji (#1).
-After Unpenji (#66) I still had another 22 temples, about 200km and the whole of Kagawa prefecture but I felt in no great hurry to start heading down.
+After Unpenji (#66) I still had another 22 temples, about 200km and the whole of Kagawa prefecture but I felt in no great hurry to make a move.
 I walked about near the 500 rakan statues.
-The rakan statues are life sized figures representing disciples of the Buddha and the most interesting thing about them is that each and everyone had a different expression.
-Each also seemed to show a unique personality.
-They looked very different in the early morning light than they had done the first time I had seen them.
-On that occasion I had woken up to a wet and misty Unpenji (#66) and the whole atmosphere had looked a little bit more solemn.
-I had photographed a lot of of individual statues that I felt drawn to but today I took just a few.
+The rakan statues are life sized figures representing disciples of the Buddha and the most interesting thing about them is that each and everyone has a different expression.
+Each also seems to display a unique personality trait.
 After finishing with the rakan statues I headed for the daishi hall where I left some simple prayers, prayers for the journey I had completed through Ehime and for the journey ahead into Kagawa.

-It was past past 08:30 when I collected my pack from the tusyado and followed the arrows leading to the descending trail.
-The rakan statues continued as a long line for a couple of hundred metres and it almost felt as if they were standing there to see me off.
-It was a nice send off and a little further on I joined the descending mountain trail.
-It was a beautiful warm sunny morning as I headed down and the path was far gentler than the uphill stretches yesterday, it made for a very pleasant start to the morning.
+It was about 08:30 when I collected my pack from the tusyado and headed for the descending trail.
+It was a beautiful warm sunny morning as I started making my way down and with the path far gentler than the uphill stretches yesterday, it made for a very pleasant start to the morning.
 I kept the pace slow and stopped often to take little breaks.
 I met a handful of people coming up the trail and an older pilgrim who passed by as he headed down at a far faster pace.
 I continued on and a couple of hours later I finally reached the road and headed towards Minshuku Aozora which most pilgrims seemed to aim for if they decided to head down after Unpenji (#66).

 As I was taking photographs an even bigger group arrived at the temple and the group started to assemble just beside the main hall.
-I decided it was probably best to to get my stamp done before they came under another avalanche stamp books, scrolls and jackets that needed stamping.
+I decided it was probably best to to get my stamp done before those doing the stamping came under another avalanche of stamp books, scrolls and jackets that needed stamping.
 There were 2 helpers with the new group that had just arrived and they were busy piling up everything that needed stamping on some benches close by.
-I joined a small line of other pilgrims who were waiting for their stamps and I felt a little bad because I wasn't sure if I was pushing in ahead of the huge piles of stamp books or not.
 I didn't wait too long to get my stamp because the staff inside seemed to break from doing the big piles to stamp the books of individual pilgrims.
-I thanked the man in the stamp office and gave him a photograph and then headed back towards the main gate.
+I thanked the man in the stamp office, gave him a photograph and then headed back towards the main gate.